Gelbot-like vec clade

 From their very beginning the Shogs were created with a relatively unusual mind type.
 Whilst a Shog of sufficient size is sophont their fundamental capacity for individuality is transient.
 Two Shogs can readily merge together into a larger being both physically and mentally.
 Likewise a Shog can split into multiple versions each taking a general or specialised set of physical and mental characteristics.

-Unsurprisingly given their origins Shog culture has strong themes surrounding creation and manufacturing.
+Cultures and Colonies Unsurprisingly given their origins Shog culture has strong themes surrounding creation and manufacturing.
 Shogs rarely use assemblers, bots or other automation in their projects.
 Rather they place high importance on building things themselves, either individually, as a group or a hazy combination of the two.
 Their social practices mirror their physical forms: transient and vague.
 Family, friends and colleagues are all terms difficult to express in Shog languages.
 Similar to hive minds Shogs have a blurred view of themselves as individuals and their entire clade.
 There is no direct translation for concepts such as "we" or "our".
 Instead when expressed in Anglic a Shog will seem to say "I" and "Mine" in both an individual and plural sense (often translated to "I(me)" or "I(we)" by Shog to Anglic translators).
 Sophontological studies show that hive mind societies maintain easier relationships with the Shogs, sometimes even clear friendships.
 Mediation via loose hive minds reveal that the Shogs understand but have difficulty relating to "Ossies", a term translated (as best as possible) by hive Shal-Thal-Dhal.
 Derived from the old Anglic "Ossified" it relates to how the Shog view clades with strongly individualistic mentalities.
 To them Ossies seem incredibly limited and static, only informed by one lineage of mind with limited ability to change, adapt and gain historical experience.

 The various colonies of the Shog throughout Metasoft space and beyond consist mostly of highly convoluted arcologies.
 Spires, tunnels, halls and art work of all shapes and sizes (from kilometres down to the milliscale) are arranged in chaotic fashion.
 Many sophont cultures find something eerily beautiful about these cities.
 Seemingly preferring static over dynamic art the Shogs decorate their spaces with many sculptures, paintings, dioramas and frescos.
 Analysis of the artwork reveals a broad range of inspirations from historical events to personal experiences (which through body splitting and merging become widespread).
 Most however tends towards the abstract.